DevCycleHQ/devcycle-docs/docs/essentials/organizations.md

 :::tip

-If [granular permissions](/extras/permissions) have been activated in your organization, you will have more customization options for projects permissions.
+If [granular permissions](/extras/permissions) have been activated in your Organization, you will have more customization options for Project permissions.

 :::